glintpry/cosmosCLI/README.md

 ### Arch or Arch-based distributions
 - You can download the `.pkg.tar.zst` (the packaging format for Arch) file from the latest release in this repository.
 - Then, to install just do `sudo pacman -U cosmos.pkg.tar.zst` to install it, and then it should work.
-<br>(ARCH PACKAGE IS LEAST TESTED, PLEASE TEST IT AND SUBMIT YOUR REPORTS IF POSSIBLE AT DISCORD "pratyushking")

 ### Uncommon distributions (Gentoo, Slackware, etc.)
 - These generally do have workarounds to get deb/rpm packages working, but if not, you can git clone the repository and then if dotnet's installed, just do ./prepare-executable.sh and it will automatically build and place the executable in the source directory, from there, you can copy executable to the bin folder and add it to your path.